luketmillar/screwdriver/README.md

 ***

 ### .peek()
-> Returns the element from the top of the stack without removing it
+> Returns the element at the top of the stack without removing it
 > #### Returns
 > **object** - Element at the top of the stack.
 Null if the stack is empty.
 > ```